-There are two types of motivation, intrinsic and extrinsic.
-An organization needs to understand for a fact that not employees are clones, they are individuals with different traits.
-Thus effectively, motivating your employees will need to acquire a deeper understanding of the different types and ways of motivation.
+An organization needs to understand for a fact that not employees are clones.
+They are individuals with different traits.
+Thus, effectively motivating your employees will need to acquire a deeper understanding of the different types and ways of motivation.

-With this understanding, you will be able to categorize your employees better and apply the right type of motivation to increase the level of employee engagement and employee satisfaction.
-Some employees respond better to intrinsic motivation while others may respond better to extrinsic motivation.
+Therefore, you will be able to categorize your employees better and apply the right type of motivation to increase the level of employee engagement and employee job satisfaction.
+Some employees respond better to intrinsic motivation, while others may respond better to extrinsic motivation.

 Intrinsic motivation means that an individual is motivated from within.
 He/she has the desire to perform well at the workplace because the results are in accordance with his/her belief system.

-An individual’s deep-rooted beliefs are usually the strongest motivational factors.
-Such individuals show common qualities like acceptance, curiosity, honor, desire to achieve success.
+An individual’s deep-rooted beliefs are usually the strongest motivational factor.
+Such individuals show common qualities like acceptance, curiosity, honor, and desire to achieve success.

-Extrinsic motivation means an individual’s motivation is stimulated by external factors- rewards and recognition.
-Some people may never be motivated internally and only external motivation would work with them to get the tasks done.
+Alternatively, extrinsic motivation means an individual’s motivation is stimulated by external factors- rewards and recognition.
+Therefore, some people may never be motivated internally, and only external motivation would work with them to get the tasks done.

-Research says extrinsic rewards can sometimes promote the willingness in a person to learn a new skillset.
-Rewards like bonuses, perks, awards, etc. can motivate people or provide tangible feedback.
+Moreover, research says extrinsic rewards can sometimes promote the willingness of a person to learn a new skill set.
+Additionally, rewards like bonuses, perks, awards, etc., can motivate people or provide tangible feedback.

 According to psychologists, self-realization is a very human thing.
-It is our basic nature to nurture something and see it flourish, it is applicable to most things we do in our day-to-day life.
-This is true for both social and societal spaces.
+Moreover, it is our basic nature to nurture something and see it flourish.
+It is applicable to most things we do in our day-to-day life.
+Hence, this is true for both social and societal spaces.

-Motivation plays a very important factor in a human’s life.
-Whether it is about improving ourselves or our organization’s performance.
-Motivated employees don’t need to be told how to get things done, they take initiatives, are eager to take up additional responsibilities, are innovative and go-getters.
+Undoubtedly, motivation plays a very important factor in a human’s life.
+Therefore, motivated employees take the initiative, are eager to take up additional responsibilities, and are innovative and go-getters.

 Motivated employees ensure: